foonly/randomtable/format.md

 ## Tables
 Tables are the backbone of the format.
 A table is always executed in order from first row to last row.
 A table definition always start with #tablename.
-All commands are executed in order, with the exception of the [] calculate notation that is always evaluated first in the row, so you can use it in table and variable names.
+All commands are executed in the order they are written within the row, with the exception of the [] calculate notation that is always evaluated first, so you can use it in table and variable names.

 ### Weighted Rows
 Any rows that start with a number are weighted, this means that the number in front of it is the probability that that particular row will be executed.
-Only weighted row is executed per call to the table.
+Only one weighted row is executed per call to the table.

 ### Conditional Rows
 Conditional rows always start with "$if" and contain "$then", they may or may not contain "$else".
 The statement between $if and $then is the condition.
 The condition is two items and a comparison operator.
 These can be: